Boat moorage

 Moorage rules & regulations

-All moorage is first come, first served and limited to three consecutive nights at a single park.
-Leaving a dinghy at a buoy or dock does not reserve a space.
+Overnight boaters must self-register and pay fee.
+Annual permits and registration envelopes must be displayed as directed.
+All moorage is first come, first served.
+Leaving a dinghy at a buoy or dock does not reserve the site.